neven3/minesweeper/README.md

 I was learning TypeScript and wanted to practice it by building something.
 I found a really nice tutorial here: https://www.youtube.com/playlist?list=PLXzMwWvud3xQHiuDrx9b3UzPxzZUbyEWi and decided to follow it since it covered some of the things that I wanted to learn (better): TypeScript, React Hooks, SASS.

 I used the tutorial in the link to get better acquainted with the syntax and how it's used.
-Most (if not all) of the methods were written by your's truly.
+Most (if not all) of the methods were written by yours truly.

 I'm especially proud of the **calculateNumOfBombsAround** function in the *utils* folder.
 I know I could've used ordinary, plain-old loops to get the job done (and most likely in a more performant fashion), but I really wanted to geek out doing it.
 I love the concept of recursion, which I rarely get to use at work, so I wanted to practice it bit and that's the only reason why I wanted to iterate over the minefield by way of recursive function calls, rather than a loop.
 But, to make up for it, I did make some optimizations along the way.